 Robert Ferguson Primary School, East Dale Street, Denton Holme, Carlisle, CA2 5LA 01228 535091 Headteacher Mr Graham Frost BEd (Hons) NPQH MA

-Robert Ferguson pupils have responded to climate science and geography by holding an event in April 2019 entitled "Cumbria Youth Climate Change Summit" which was attended by pupils from 30 schools from across Cumbria.
-Our pupils went on to produce a series of videos highlighting their concerns and established an eco council to further their response to climate change and biodiversity loss.
+In April 2019, Robert Ferguson pupils responded to their learning about climate change by holding an event entitled "Cumbria Youth Climate Change Summit" which was attended by pupils from 30 schools from across Cumbria.
+Since then, our pupils have gone on to produce a series of videos highlighting their concerns and established an eco council to further their response to climate change and biodiversity loss.
 See our videos.

 In class, the children continue to learn about sustainability with a conviction that we all need to do our part, and working towards the UN Sustainable Development Goals.

-Robert Ferguson pupils have been taking part in mini police - an excellent opportunity to work alongside our local police to make a valuable contribution to community life.
+In 2019 Robert Ferguson pupils took part in mini police - an excellent opportunity to work alongside our local police to make a valuable contribution to community life.